Author – Goutham Veerabathini

 On the other hand, the agricultural sector in India produces a vast range of natural fibers that can be utilized to produce both fiber and paper.
 Natural fibers can be defined as substances that are obtained from plants such as agave, banana, jute, cotton, etc. which can be spun into filaments, threads or ropes and can be woven.
-Among these, banana fiber has emerged as a new eco-friendly innovation since it is produced from banana stem, which is a waste material after harvesting the banana fruit.
+Among these, banana fiber has emerged as a new eco-friendly innovation since it is produced from a banana stem, which is a waste material after harvesting the banana fruit.

 Typically in banana cultivation, the stems of the plants are chopped off and thrown away once the fruits are sold.
 These wasted stems typically lay around in the farm and clearing from the land would cost a farmer almost about Rs.
 3000 on average.
 Now, however, a new technology plant has managed to manufacture eco-friendly banana paper out of these banana stems!

 The knowledge of extracting fiber and paper from banana stems was well known since the 13th Century when the Japanese processed it.
 However, it was a time-consuming and costly process where banana stems were first boiled in lye to soften them and then prepared from shredding to extract yarn.
 They produced banana fibers of varying degrees of softness, yielding yarns and textiles with differing qualities for specific uses.
 The fibers extracted from the outermost stem layers are the coarsest, which are suitable for mats, bags and tablecloths, while the softest innermost fibers are used for the traditional Japanese handloom cloth-making process.

-In the late 2000s, Eco Green Unit, a marketing firm attached to the Agri-Business Directorate of the Tamilnadu Agricultural University, and Chaitanya Mandal a Pune-based NGO innovated a new process for banana fiber extraction from banana stems.
+In the late 2000s, Eco Green Unit, an agri-business firm attached to the Agri-Business Directorate of the Tamilnadu Agricultural University, and Chaitanya Mandal, a Pune-based NGO innovated a new process for banana fiber extraction from banana stems.
 They created a simple mechanical process where a machine can extract banana fiber in an efficient manner.
 This banana fiber extracting machine can be easily operated by unskilled workers and gives a maximum output of fibers.
 These eco-friendly fibers have suitable properties like low density, appropriate stiffness, high disposability and renewability.